-Medium livestock includes but is not limited to sheep, rams, lambs, burros, goats, kids, swine, other animals that the Planning and Transportation Director determines to be of similar size, weight, and impacts on the land, and any animals normally found in the wild state that are being kept for exhibition or commercial purposes or as private pets.
+Medium livestock includes domesticated animals weighing between 100 pounds and 350 pounds including but not limited to sheep, rams, lambs, burros, goats, kids, swine, other animals that the Planning and Transportation Director determines to be of similar size, weight, and that have similar impacts on the land, and any animals normally found in the wild state that are being kept for exhibition or commercial purposes or as private pets.
+Wild animals requiring a possession permit through the Indiana Department of Natural Resources are excluded from this definition and are prohibited.